megagonlabs/blue/README.md

 </br>

-# generic agents
+# agents

 There are a number of generic multi-purpose agents which you can either use as templates or find direct use of them in your applications.
-To learn more about them follow the README under [agents](agents) directory.
+To learn more about agents and how to develop them, follow the README under [agents](agents) directory.

 </br>